 If you time it right, you can get to Hawaii for under 12,000 Southwest Rapid Rewards points, as with this round-trip flight from Oakland (OAK) to Maui (OGG).
 And because Chase points transfer to Southwest on a 1:1 basis, 12,000 Chase points is all you need.

-A Round-Trip for Two to Europe – Or One in Business Class
+A Roundtrip for 2 to Europe – Or 1 in Business Class

 “European vacation” and “cheap” generally don't go well together.
 But you could use some Chase points and make it a reality – and even fly in style.

 Again, you'll want to transfer your Chase points.
 This time, you're going to send them to Iberia – the Spanish airline offering some of the lowest rates to get to Europe and back.
 Chase points transfer to Iberia on a 1:1 basis.
 That means 34,000 points gets you 34,000 Iberia Avios.
 Got at least 68,000 points with Chase?
-That's 68,000 Avios.
+That's 68,000 Avios – or maybe even more if you time it right with a transfer bonus to Iberia.

 And those numbers aren't random.
-Using Iberia, you can fly from Boston (BOS), New York City-JFK (JFK), or Chicago-O'Hare to Madrid (Madrid) for as low as 34,000 miles round-trip.
-At that dirt-cheap rate, a stash of 60,000 points is almost enough for two roundtrip flights to Europe.
+Using Iberia, you can fly from Boston (BOS), New York City-JFK (JFK), Washington, D.C.-Dulles (IAD), or Chicago-O'Hare to Madrid (Madrid) for as low as 34,000 miles roundtrip.
+At that dirt-cheap rate, a stash of 60,000 points is almost enough for two roundtrip flights to Europe!

 With Iberia business class, you're in for a treat.
 The seats are plenty spacious and recline all the way into a comfortable bed and the food is tasty.
 It may not be the best business class in the world, but you cannot beat this price.